seequent/git-project/README.rst

         sub-repo-name sub-repo-url
         sub-repo2-name sub-repo2-url

-Then run `git project init` from the root of your project.
+Then run :code:`git project init` from the root of your project.
 This will attempt to clone the sub-repositories and add them to your .gitignore.
 If you have already cloned the sub-repositories, skip this step, but make sure the sub-repositories are listed in your .gitignore.